 As the second wave of the pandemic wears on and Bow Valley residents continue to face significant social and economic ramifications, the need for community supports and services remains strong.

 Since March, the YWCA has received some financial support from Foundations and governments to expand our core programs in response to the pandemic.
 An increase in crisis calls, domestic violence and sexual assault; rising unemployment and homelessness; and increased demand for mental health supports have kept front-line staff busy.

 As the need for supports increases, we’re also working hard to sustain our operation with all major revenue streams on hold.
-To support expanded programming, we have temporarily closed our social enterprise hotel until May 2021 to better support community needs.
+To support expanded programming, we have temporarily closed our social enterprise hotel to better support community needs.
 The hotel typically accounts for 60% of annual revenues.
 Fundraising has also been impacted by the cancellation of two VINEart Galas, Bow Valley Walk a Mile and several other events.
 With no revenues from the hotel, limited fundraising capacity, and uncertainty of government funding, we are launching Thriving Futures to ensure the sustainability of our programs, services, and overall operations.